oracle/terraform-provider-oci/website/docs/d/oce_oce_instance.html.markdown

 * `service` - SERVICE data.
 Example: `{"service": {"IDCS": "value"}}`
 * `state` - The current state of the file system.
 * `state_message` - An message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
+* `system_tags` - Usage of system tag keys.
+These predefined keys are scoped to namespaces.
+Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `tenancy_id` - Tenancy Identifier
 * `tenancy_name` - Tenancy Name
 * `time_created` - The time the the OceInstance was created.
 An RFC3339 formatted datetime string